tobega/tailspin-v0/TailspinReference.md

 Such-that conditions can also be applied to transforms of the value.
 Note that those transforms must yield a single value for matching.

 A such-that enables you to meaningfully use `$` in the match condition as the original thing you are matching, while the condition is tested against the produced or transformed value.

-When you nest these conditions, the focus (value of $) will change.
+Note that a such-that will change the perspective of the _current value_ so that `$` will represent the value being matched by the closest enclosing matcher.

 ## Templates state
 A [templates](#templates) object has modifiable local temporary state, valid for the processing of one input value,